Lay Reviewers in Science and Research

 - Minimizes scientists' intellectual biases regarding patient involvement.

-Lay volunteers infuse into AHA science and research processes real-world understanding of what most impacts those affected by cardiovascular and cerebrovascular diseases and disorders.
-Integrating a diverse range of views (researchers, health professionals and service-user representatives) into our research program helps strengthen its impact on the mission.
+Patient advocate volunteers infuse into AHA science and research processes real-world understanding of what most impacts those affected by cardiovascular and cerebrovascular diseases and disorders.
+Integrating a wide range of views (researchers, health professionals and service-user representatives) into our research program helps strengthen its impact on the mission.

 - Increased awareness and respect for the importance of the research enterprise.